FAQs for the CAP Field Experience

-The cost for the NRCA's Conservation Ambassador Program is $895, and includes:
+The program fee for the NRCA Conservation Ambassador Program includes:

 Each day will be packed with fun activities!
 You should expect to spend a lot of the day outdoors and being active, including walking and hiking throughout the day.
 Also, keep in mind the potential for variable weather.
-So, when packing choose items that can get dirty, are comfortable, and provide appropriate cover for walking through forests.
+When packing, choose items that can get dirty, are comfortable, and provide appropriate cover for walking through forests.
 We suggest the following:

-Please note that while the program does not prohibit students from bringing their own personal electronic devices such as PDA’s and iPods, these items are to be used in an appropriate setting (i.e., in dorm rooms in the evening after daily activities) and maintained by the student.
+Please note that while the program does not prohibit students from bringing cell phones, they are to be used in an appropriate setting (i.e., in dorm rooms in the evening after daily activities) and maintained by the student.
 Students will not be allowed to use these devices during daily activities.
-If you do bring these items, you do so at your own risk.
-Neither the NRCA nor the University is responsible for any lost or damaged personal items.
-The University does not have wireless service and cannot provide Ethernet cords.
-Students are NOT permitted to bring cell phones, television sets or appliances such as microwaves, refrigerators or air conditioners.
+Neither the NRCA nor the University is responsible for any lost, stolen or damaged personal items.
+Students are NOT permitted to bring TVs or appliances such as microwaves, refrigerators, or air conditioners.

 Students should leave the following items at home:

-You will be housed in co-ed residence halls on the UConn campus.
-Male and female participants will live on separate floors of the building or on separate wings of a floor, and will have separate bathrooms and shower rooms.
+You will be housed in co-ed residence halls on the UConn Storrs campus.
+Participants will live on gender-separated floors of the building or on separate floor wings, and will have separate bathrooms and shower rooms.
 All NRCA students will share common areas of the residence hall for meetings and activities.
-Students will learn what dorms they will be staying in at check-in.
+At check-in, students will learn which dorms they will be staying in.
 The program coordinator and graduate student staff will stay in the dorms to supervise students.

 Administration of medication will be the responsibility of the participant.
-Only bring as much medication as reasonably needed during the week.
-Medical kits, supplies, and certain over the counter medications will be administered to students, if needed.
+Only bring as much medication as is reasonably needed during the week.
+Medical kits, supplies, and certain permitted over-the-counter medications will be provided to students, if needed.